MicrosoftDocs/biztalk-docs/biztalk/core/how-to-enable-receive-location-fault-tolerance.md

 ## Overview

-To make your environment highly available, you can create two or more host instances for each receiving host.
-In such environment, receive workloads will be distributed between different host instances.
-For example, you can use a Network Load Balancer (NLB), to distribute receiving workload for HTTP adapter.
-But if a receive adapter encounters error in one host instance, it may completely disable the receive location and other host instances running the receive adapter will stop processing incoming workloads.
-For example, you can create three host instances (A, B and C) to run HTTP receive adapter.
-If HTTP receive adapter fails in host instance A, say, due to disk full error, it can completely disable the receive location.
-Host instance B and C will stop receiving message though these hosts have no issues.
+To make your environment highly available (HA), you can create two or more host instances for each receiving host.
+In a HA environment, receive workloads are distributed between different host instances.

+For example, you create three host instances (A, B anc C) to run your HTTP receive location.
+You also use a Network Load Balancer (NLB) to distribute the receiving workload across these host instances.
+If the HTTP receive adapter fails in host instance A, such as a disk full error, it can completely disable the receive location.
+Host instances B and C also stop receiving messages, even though these host instances don't have any issues.

-**Starting with BizTalk Server 2020 and newer**, you can configure receive locations to recover from transient errors instead of getting completely disabled.
-On error, receive locations will be disabled in the host instance where it is faulted and BizTalk will attempt to recover it in certain configurable interval.
-The receive location will continue running in other host instances.
+**Starting with BizTalk Server 2020 and newer**, you can configure receive locations to recover from transient errors, instead of getting disabled.
+On error, receive locations are disabled in the specific host instance.
+BizTalk attempts to recover the receive location in an interval you set.
+The receive location continues running in the other host instances.

-## Configuring fault tolerance behavior
+## Turn on fault tolerance

 1. In the **BizTalk Server Administration** console, right-click the **BizTalk Group**, and select **Settings**.
 2. In the **BizTalk Settings Dashboard** dialog box, select the **Group** page.
 3. Check **Enable fault tolerance**.
 4. Set **Retry interval** to desired number.
 By default, BizTalk attempts to recover receive locations from fault in 60 seconds interval.
 5. Select **OK** to save your changes.

+## Next steps

+[Configure scheduling](core/how-to-configure-scheduling-for-a-receive-location.md) on your receive location.